 While we usually find ourselves reaching for a sponge in the kitchen, most of these also eventually pull double-duty for other household cleaning chores.
 Some are particularly suited to a soapy sink full of dishes.
 Others are better suited for gently scrubbing stainless steel appliances, while others are best for countertops or even devoted to bathroom cleaning.

 The Scrub-it — with one side sporting a durable scrubber, and the other side a soft microfiber cloth — takes two, totally different approaches and brings them together in one utilitarian package.
 We also really appreciated the two sides of the Jetz-Scrubz, whose soft side lived up to the claim that it "will not scratch even the finest surfaces."
 Finally, the temperature-controlled FlexTexture foam of the Scrub Daddy works just as it's advertised: it affords firm scrubbing strength in cold water, and soft flexibility under warm water, so you can reach those pesky corners on drinking glasses with ease.

 Odor & Grime

-However, we did notice that both of these silicone scrubbers did tend to hold onto gunk more than expected — particularly the Lubrima model (think bristles on a toothbrush.)
+However, we did notice that both of these silicone scrubbers tend to hold onto gunk more than expected — particularly the Lubrima model (think bristles on a toothbrush.)
 The two offerings with proprietary foam — the Scrub Daddy and Jetz-Scrubz — did a particularly good job of easily cleaning themselves of small particulates during normal dishwashing.
 While these models are certainly more expensive, it's factors like this that increase their value over time.
-On the more classic side, we found that the dimpled texture of the O-Cedar Scrunge scrubber does a really great job of not accumulating food bits, staving off the stink for longer than we expected.
+On the more classic side, we found that the dimpled texture of the O-Cedar Scrunge scrubber does a really great job at not accumulating food bits, staving off the stink for longer than we expected.

 — Aaron Rice